 Looking to catch someone’s eye?
 Be ready to pay for it.

-In February, advertisers lined up (each with $5.5M in hand) to fill one of approximately 85 Super Bowl 30-second ad spots.
+Each February, advertisers line up (each with roughly $5.5M in hand) to fill one of approximately 85 Super Bowl 30-second advertising spots.
 We did the math for you — that’s almost half a billion dollars in ad revenue alone.
-And this year was considered a “light” year due to the ongoing pandemic and absence of some usual big names.
+And this past year was considered a “light” year due to the ongoing pandemic and absence of some usual big names.

 This year’s Big Game also birthed new ads from financial incumbents and upstarts alike including Intuit, Robinhood, Quicken, eTrade, and Klarna, all of whom went about garnering attention in different ways.
 Their end game was the same: get noticed and get noticed quickly.